nixworks/public/news/2005/09/1/index.md

 ##### Common Chimpanzee
 ### [ The Common Chimpanzee genome sequence has been released, revealing genetic differences between chimps and humans including differences in a region of the genome thought to be involved in speech acquisition. ](/news/2005/09/1/the-common-chimpanzee-genome-sequence-has-been-released-revealing-genetic-differences-between-chimps-and-humans-including-differences-in-a.md)
-_Context: speech acquisition, human, Common Chimpanzee, genome_
+_Context: human, speech acquisition, genome, Common Chimpanzee_

 ##### Tibet Autonomous Region
 ### [ As part of celebrations for the 40th Anniversary for the founding of the Tibet Autonomous Region in the People's Republic of China, 20,000 people gather at the Potala Palace Square for a cultural performance.
 CPC Politburo's Jia Qinglin attended. ](/news/2005/09/1/as-part-of-celebrations-for-the-40th-anniversary-for-the-founding-of-the-tibet-autonomous-region-in-the-people-s-republic-of-china-20-000.md)
-_Context: Communist Party of China, Potala Palace, Tibet Autonomous Region, Politburo Standing Committee, Chinese, Jia Qinglin_
+_Context: Potala Palace, Tibet Autonomous Region, Politburo Standing Committee, Jia Qinglin, China, Communist Party of China_

 ##### ban
 ### [ Same-sex marriage in California: The California Senate passes the first bill to allow same-sex marriage in the United States.
 The vote of 21 in favor and 15 against sets the stage for a showdown in the state Assembly, which narrowly rejected a similar bill in June by a margin of two votes.
 Since the June vote some major California organizations have changed stance to support same-sex marriage, including the influential Latino group: the United Farm Workers.
 Latinos account for 34 percent of the population in the state. ](/news/2005/09/1/same-sex-marriage-in-california-the-california-senate-passes-the-first-bill-to-allow-same-sex-marriage-in-the-united-states-the-vote-of-2.md)
-_Context: Hispanic, ban, United Farm Workers, California Senate, same-sex marriage in the United States, California State Assembly_
+_Context: ban, California State Assembly, United Farm Workers, California Senate, Hispanic, same-sex marriage in the United States_

 ## [Previous Day...](/news/2005/08/31/index.md)